DensoITLab/PoF-v1/README.md

 # PoF-v1
 Code of PoF: Post-Training of Feature Extractor for Improving Generalization [1].
-This source code reproduces the results in [1] using Wide ResNet [2] trained on CIFAR-10, CIFAR-100[3], SVHN[4], and Fashion-MNIST [5].
+The source codes reproduce the results in [1] using Wide ResNet [2] trained on CIFAR-10, CIFAR-100[3], SVHN[4], and Fashion-MNIST [5], with data augmentation including cutout [6].

 ## Requirements